What we deal with

-We are not responsible for clearing up dog faeces on any land, this is the responsibility of the dog owner.
+We are not responsible for clearing up dog faeces on any land.
+This is the responsibility of the dog owner.

-Park rangers deal with the enforcement of dog fouling on land owned by us under the Anti-Social Behaviour Crime and Policing Act 2014.
+The Parks Team deal with the enforcement of dog fouling on land owned by us under the Anti-Social Behaviour Crime and Policing Act 2014.
 See more information about Public Spaces Protection Orders (PSPOs).

-If you find a dog bin which has not been emptied please note the number painted on it before contacting us, this makes it easier for us to locate the correct bin.
+If you find a dog bin which has not been emptied please note the number painted on it before contacting us.
+This makes it easier for us to locate the correct bin.

 Report a noisy dog

 Dogs normally bark because:

 - They are insecure or anxious

 - They are left alone too long and are lonely, bored or frustrated